StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 ##### Bible teaching should focus on the Bible

-Bible teaching done properly does account for matters relating to the historical transmission of the Biblical text -- dealing with an academic discipline known as *philology* -- as well as matters of ancient history and culture, archeology, and a few other things that cannot be established from the text alone. ([See the following section on arguments from probability](#arguments-from-probability)).
+Bible teaching done properly does account for matters relating to the historical transmission of the Biblical text---dealing with an academic discipline known as *philology*---as well as matters of ancient history and culture, archeology, and a few other things that cannot be established from the text alone. ([See the following section on arguments from probability](#arguments-from-probability)).

 Nonetheless, it is not incorrect to say that in the vast majority of cases, good Bible teaching's defining feature is its almost-singular focus on the Word of God.
 However, this does not mean that all teaching can necessarily point to specific verses that directly prove the point at hand.